0xbolt/wdas-brdf/README.md

 # wdas-brdf
 The original [wdas/brdf](https://github.com/wdas/brdf), but with some CMakeLists.txt files slapped around.
-It should now be buildable with
+You may build it with:

 ```
 cmake -S . -B build -DCMAKE_PREFIX_PATH="$(brew --prefix qt@5)"